 That brings us to what has transpired this season.

-Everything has been different, which was the perceived reason for the up-and-down results.
-There has been tweaking here and there, finally getting to the point where the old Chris Sale was uncovered.
-But Sale will be the first to tell you that things were slightly askew to get there.
+Everything has been different, which was the perceived reason for the up and down results.
+There has been tweaking here and tweaking there, ultimately finally getting to the point where the old Chris Sale was uncovered.
+But leading into that point the pitcher will be the first to tell you things were slightly askew.
 And that, as he pointed out, is when the door is open to injuries.

-Sure, it seems like second-guessing when it comes to Sale's contract, and there is no way to prove the cause of this latest injury.
+Sure, it seems like second-guessing when it comes to Sale's contract and there is no way to prove the cause of this latest injury.
 But there are clues.
 Powerful ones.
-When you have a player of this importance enter into these kinds of conversations, no stone should be left unturned.
+And when you have a player of this importance enter into these kinds of conversations, no stone should be left unturned.

 What we found should only add to the uneasiness.